Developing Bilingualism and Cultivating Global Citizens

 She doesn't see things as happening in one language or the other, she let's life happen and uses these tools to explain to everyone her experience.
 My husband was concerned about math comprehension as she got older, but she sees numbers as another way of communication of different relationships, and understands the answer is, and the choice of language to answer in is for the listener, and isn't related to understanding the equation.

 Honestly, we are very impressed with how grounded and functional the learning has been, and how she seems to thrive in the figuring out of things that may daunt others at this age, she simply asks why, and we set out to find out.

 Students are fully immersed in Spanish.
 Language Arts and Math are both taught exclusively in Spanish.
 Bible and specials classes (music, gym, and art) are in English.

 Students continue to be immersed in Spanish with the addition of Language Arts in English to develop proficiency in both reading and writing.
-This English instruction is approximately 30 minutes in 3rd grade, 40 minutes in 4th grade and 50 minutes in 5th grade.
+This daily English instruction is approximately 30 minutes in 3rd grade and 40 minutes in 4th grade.
 Bible is also taught in Spanish.

 The middle school grades offer the maintenance phase of the Immersion Program.
 Students have 90 minutes (two periods) per day of instruction in Spanish to ensure their continued proficiency.
 This includes both Language Arts and Social Studies in Spanish.
 Students receive a separate Language Arts period in English.